jlazzz/jlazzz.github.io/_pages/about.md

 ---

 **Motivation**
 The “brain” of a satellite is the onboard computer (OBC), which performs computations and sends/receives commands and data with other subsystems.
-With commercial Cube Satellite OBCs costing around $5 000 to $23 000 USD or more (excluding software), the Athena II OBC aims to lower the barrier to space through its fully open-source design and hardware cost of less than $600 per unit while retaining many features that minimize risk of damage and upsets due to radiation.
+With commercial Cube Satellite OBCs costing around $5 000 to $23 000 USD or more (excluding software), the Athena II OBC aims to lower the barrier to space through its fully open-source design and hardware cost of less than $600 per unit while retaining many features that minimize the risk of damage and upsets due to radiation.

 Three Athena II OBCs were launched to space on the Ex-Alta 2, YukonSat, and AuroraSat CubeSats in 2022.

 **Features:**
-- Follows PC/104 form factor and in-house standard (Open CubeSat Platform Bus Specification)
+- Follows the PC/104 form factor and in-house standard (Open CubeSat Platform Bus Specification)
 - Interfaces w/ other subsystems CAN (x2), UART (x4), SPI (x3), I2C (x1), GPIO (x14)
 - Real-time clock w/ backup power capacitor, temperature sensors, 9-axis inertial measurement unit, and current sensors
 - 3-axis magnetorquer control
-- Solar panel interface w/ overcurrent protection: power, data, and deployable burnwire control
+- Solar panel interface w/ overcurrent protection: power, data, and deployable burn wire control
-- Error-correcting code on all storage media (except SD Card)
+- Error-correcting code on all storage media (except SD card)
-- Designed to -40 to +85 °C operational temperature range
+- Designed to -40 to +85°C operational temperature range
 - Latch-up protection for on-board buck converter

 <img src="/images/athena_block_diagram.png" alt="block_diagram" width="500"/><br><br>